Prostanoids: Prostaglandins, Prostacyclins

 The requirement for two distinct cyclooxygenases is not fully understood, but it is apparent that they have different roles in tissues.
 Although it is almost certainly an over-simplification, it is usually suggested that COX-1 is used for ‘housekeeping’ (homeostatic) purposes, responding rapidly to circulating hormones, which require constant monitoring and regulation.
 It is a constitutive enzyme that produces prostaglandins in the endoplasmic reticulum, which exit cells and signal through G-protein-linked receptors at the cell surface, although there are suggestions that it operates only at relatively high concentrations of arachidonic acid, as during platelet aggregation, cell injury or acute inflammation.
 In those tissues where prostaglandins act as specialized signalling molecules, such as kidney, stomach, vascular endothelium and blood platelets, COX-1 is expressed at higher concentrations, i.e., where the enzyme provides precursors for thromboxane synthesis.

 In contrast, COX-2 is an inducible enzyme that is not present in unstimulated tissues other than lung, kidney and brain, and in the last, COX-2 is constitutive in neurons and radial glia but not in other cell types.
 It is expressed under the control of the pro-inflammatory transcription factor NF‑κB in response to a wide range of extracellular and intracellular stimuli, such as cytokines, growth factors and tumour promoters, and it produces prostanoids that are primarily pathophysiological or that operate during defined stages of cellular development.
 It can utilize much lower concentrations of arachidonic acid and substrates other than the free acid.
-As COX-2 expression is inducible by bacterial lipopolysaccharides, it is most important in cells that are involved in inflammation, such as macrophages and monocytes, and it is believed to be the form of the enzyme that has the main responsibility for the synthesis of those prostanoids involved in the most severe inflammatory states, including cancer, rheumatoid arthritis, Alzheimer's disease and respiratory disorders, although COX-1 is relevant in this context as well.
+As COX-2 expression is inducible by bacterial lipopolysaccharides, it is most important in cells that are concerned with inflammation, such as macrophages and monocytes, and it is believed to be the form of the enzyme that has the main responsibility for the synthesis of those prostanoids associated with the most severe inflammatory states, including cancer, rheumatoid arthritis, Alzheimer's disease and respiratory disorders, although COX-1 is relevant in this context as well.
 On the other hand, COX-2 provides the substrate for synthesis of prostacyclin, which opposes the actions of thromboxanes (see below).
 COX-2 is activated by hydroperoxide concentrations that are approximately tenfold lower than those for COX-1, raising the possibility that under limiting concentrations of peroxide, COX-2 may be fully active while COX-1 is not.
 Induction of COX-2 expression is regulated by sphingosine-1-phosphate, a crucial sphingolipid.

 Other prostaglandin synthases: As research has expanded on these oxylipins, many more enzymes have been identified, and their naming has changed over time, but I tend to use the older more common names here, as opposed to those that may now be considered more correct from an academic standpoint.
 PGH2 produced by the COX enzymes is an unstable intermediate from which all other prostanoids are derived by a variety of different enzymic reactions, some of which are illustrated next for arachidonate as the primary precursor.
 The nature and proportions of the various enzymes and of the prostanoids produced vary according to cell type, and forms of some of the enzymes must exist that differ in amino acid sequence, structure and co-factor requirements.
 Before they can act, prostanoids that have been newly synthesised must be transported from the cytosol and across various membranes by means of transporter systems.